cubedro/frontier.ethereum.org/views/content/dao.md

 So far you created a tradeable token and you successfully distributed it among all those who were willing to help fundraise a 100 ethers.
 That's all very interesting but what exactly are those tokens for?
 Why would anyone want to own or trade it for anything else valuable?
 If you can convince your new token is the next big money maybe others will want it, but so far your token offers no value per se.
 We are going to change that, by creating your first decentralized autonomous organization, or DAO.

-Think of the DAO as the constitution of your country, the executive branch of it's government or maybe like a completely robotic middle manager for an organization.
-The DAO receives the money that your organization raises via any means, keeps it safe and uses it to fund whatever it's citizens want.
-The robot is incorruptible, it will never defraud the bank, never create secret plans, never use the money for anything other than what it's constituents voted on.
+Think of the DAO as the constitution of a country, the executive branch of a government or maybe like a  robotic manager for an organization.
+The DAO receives the money that your organization raises, keeps it safe and uses it to fund whatever its members want.
+The robot is incorruptible, will never defraud the bank, never create secret plans, never use the money for anything other than what it's constituents voted on.
 The DAO will never disappear, never run away and cannot be controlled by anyone other than it's own citizens.

 The token we created using the crowdsale is the only citizen document needed.
 Anyone who holds any token is able to create and vote on proposals.
 Similar to being a shareholder in a company, the token can be traded on the open market and the vote is proportional to amounts of tokens the voter holds.